-Losing your temper easily or feeling angry toward friends, family members or even the person you’re caring for is one obvious sign of caregiver stress.
-Frustration may particularly increase when obstacles or challenges come up, whether major or minor.
+Losing your temper easily or feeling angry toward friends, family members, or even the person you’re caring for is one obvious sign of caregiver stress.
+You may find yourself frustrated at even minor challenges and obstacles.

 2. Emotional Outbursts

-If you find yourself crying or feeling despair unexpectedly or more often, that could be another warning sign.
-Of course, if you’re caring for a loved one with a declining condition, it’s natural to grieve, and caregiving can stir up a range of complicated emotions.
-But if you're increasingly emotional or feeling emotionally fragile, there may be something more going on.
-Depression is a real risk for caregivers.
-Even if you’re not clinically depressed, emotional outbursts can be an unconscious outlet for feelings of being overwhelmed.
+If you’re caring for a loved one with a declining condition, it’s natural to grieve.
+Caregiving can stir up a range of complicated emotions.
+But if you feel increasingly emotional, fragile, and depressed, you may need to make a change.
+Even if you’re not clinically depressed, emotional outbursts, crying unexpectedly, and feelings of despair can be an unconscious result of being overwhelmed.